LordOverlord/secureshoot/README.md

 Feel free to provide to contribute networking troubleshooting tools and use-cases by opening PRs.
 If you would like to add any package, please follow these steps:

-* In the PR, please include some rationale as to why this tool is useful to be included in netshoot.
+* In the PR, please include some rationale as to why this tool is useful to be included in secureshoot.

   > Note: If the functionality of the tool is already addressed by an existing tool, I might not accept the PR
 * Change the Dockerfile to include the new package/tool
 * If you're building the tool from source, make sure you leverage the multi-stage build process and update the `build/fetch_binaries.sh` script
 * Update the README's list of included packages AND include a section on how to use the tool
 * If the tool you're adding supports multi-platform, please make sure you highlight that.